Chapter Thirty-Eight Memories

 The first of the videos go viral a few days later—several months after Nik’s death.
-Max brings the first to our attention after media calls to the West’s publicist for comment drop nonstop.
-We go in oblivious.
-There are no warnings and Max doesn’t elaborate on what we’re about to watch.
+Max brings them to our attention after media calls to the West’s publicist for comment drop nonstop.
+We go to her oblivious of it all.
+There are no warnings and Max doesn’t elaborate on what we’re about to watch as we make our way to the estate’s theater room.
 Not that anything could have prepared us.

 Muffled voices, obscured and shaky video.

 “Is this a butt video,” Ali laughs smiling.